julevans93/roadside-assistance/README.md

 - Once accepted users can message each other to discuss any other details.

 Once Service is complete:
--Both users need to select service complete.
+- Both users need to select service complete.